aditya-jaishankar/aditya-jaishankar.github.io/about.md

 ---

 <p class="message">
-  Hey there Aditya!
+  Hey there Aditya $\alpha$!
 This page is included as an example.
 Feel free to customize it for your own use upon downloading.
 Carry on!
 </p>

-$
+$$
 \int_0^x f(x) dx = \dfrac{\pi}{2}
-$
+$$

 In the novel, *The Strange Case of Dr. Jeykll and Mr. Hyde*, Mr. Poole is Dr. Jekyll's virtuous and loyal **butler**.
 Similarly, Poole is an upstanding and effective butler that helps you build Jekyll themes.
 It's made by [@mdo](https://twitter.com/mdo).